TechGrounds-Cloud8/cloud8-benbui797/10_Final_Project/Code/README.md

 $ code ./code/_config.py
 ```

+## Parameter Store Variables
+There are a couple of variables that will be retrieved from the Parameter Store (which you can find in the console).
+You have to name the parameters with these exact names:
+- `tgfp-office-ip` - Add the Office IP to allow connection in the firewalls
+- `tgfp-myami` - After creating an AMI, add the AMI-id here so it will be used for the ASG Launch Template.
+- `tgfp-certificate-arn` Add ARN to the Certificate that has been imported in ACM.

 ## Creating EC2 key pair
 In the console, create an EC2 key pair (.pem file) in the same region you want to deploy in with the name `ec2-key-pair`

 <img src="images/key_pair.png" alt="ec2-key-pair" width=50%>

 ## Deploying
 Now you can bootstrap your environment to your stack (this adds your account settings such as the region to the Stack)

 ```